alexkirsz/dispatch-proxy/README.md

 Rationale
 ---------
-You often find yourself with multiple unused internet connections, be it a 3G/4G mobile subscription or a free wifi hotspot, that your system wont let you use together with your main one.
+You often find yourself with multiple unused internet connections, be it a 3G/4G mobile subscription or a free wifi hotspot, that your system won't let you use together with your main one.

 For example, my residence provides me with a cabled and wireless internet access.
 Both are capped at 1,200kB/s download/upload speed, but they can simultaneously run at full speed.
 My mobile internet access also provides me with 400kB/s download/upload speed.